andrebergvind/cyclistic-bike-share-analysis/README.md

 ## Recommendations

-Based on the analysis, Cyclistic can increase annual memberships by:
+Based on the key insights following the analysis, Cyclistic can increase annual memberships by:

+1. **Promote the long-term value of annual memberships during peak casual rider seasons**

+Launch targeted summer and weekend campaigns, the periods casual riders showcase highest frequency in use of the service.
+Emphasize how frequent casual riders could reduce overall ride costs and gain additional benefits by switching to annual memberships.

+2. **Offer limited-time incentives encouraging casual riders to transition into annual members**

+We should provide incentives such as discounted first-year memberships, free trial periods, or reward programs for casual riders with high ride frequency or long-duration trips to lower the barrier toward membership conversion.

+3. **Target casual riders directly at high-traffic recreational stations**

+In order to most effectively reach the targeted segment we should implement location-based marketing at parks, waterfronts, and tourist-heavy stations.
+Digital billboards and geo-fenced mobile app notifications could serve as efficient means to reach the targets.

+  **Additional Recommendation Focusing On Tourists**

-1. **Offer a Variety of Membership Types**
+4. **Offer a Variety of Membership Types**

-   - Target tourists and other leisure riders promoting weekend or week memberships
-   - Introduce flexible membership options to appeal to different rider segments, such as weekend-only passes, 1-week tourist memberships, or short-term trial memberships
+Introduce flexible membership options to appeal to the tourist rider segment, such as weekend-only passes and a 1-week tourist membership.

-2. **Target Marketing by Ride Behavior**
-   - Identify casual users with frequent weekend usage or long-duration rides
-   - Tailor messaging to highlight benefits that resonate with these behaviors, for example, “Unlimited weekend rides with a membership”

-3. **Localized Engagement**
-   - Focus on recreational and tourist-heavy areas for membership campaigns
-   - Place advertisements or QR code offers at popular casual start stations to capture new members
+Although it does not fully agree with the main purpose of this analysis, it certainly could drive additional revenue and increase customer loyalty with the company and in that way support a stable long term growth.